Mintezol Side Effects

 9. Manivel JC, Bloomer JR, Snover DC "Progressive bile duct injury after thiabendazole administration."
 Gastroenterology 93 (1987): 245-9

 10. Jalota R, Freston JW "Severe intrahepatic cholestasis due to thiabendazole."
 Am J Trop Med Hyg 23 (1974): 676-8

-Not all side effects for Mintezol may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Mintezol may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Mintezol (thiabendazole)

 - Dosage Information

 - Drug Interactions

 - 0 Reviews – Add your own review/rating